itsdouaa/Local-Retrieval-Assistant/README.md

 # Local-Retrieval-Assistant

 This is a Retrieval-Augmented Generation (RAG) system built in Python, designed to answer user questions by retrieving relevant context from a database of documents and generating answers using a Large Language Model (LLAMA 4 via Groq's API).

-✨ Features
+## ✨ Features

-Multilingual Support: Works seamlessly with Arabic, English, and French content
+- **Multilingual Support**: Works seamlessly with Arabic, English, and French content

-Multiple File Format Support: Process PDF, DOCX, TXT, DOC, and images (with OCR capabilities)
+- **Multiple File Format Support**: Process PDF, DOCX, TXT, DOC, and images (with OCR capabilities)

-Semantic Search: Advanced embedding-based retrieval using FAISS
+- **Semantic Search**: Advanced embedding-based retrieval using FAISS

-Easy-to-Use Interface: Simple command-line interaction
+- **Easy-to-Use Interface**: Simple command-line interaction

-Secure API Handling: Protected API key management
+- **Secure API Handling**: Protected API key management

-Automatic Tagging: Intelligent keyword extraction from content
+- **Automatic Tagging**: Intelligent keyword extraction from content
+- **Cross-Platform**: Available for Fedora, Ubuntu, and Windows

+## 📁 Project Structure

 📦 Installation

 Prerequisites and Setup
-Make sure to run the script : dependencies.sh  setup.sh
+See setup_guide.txt

 🚀 Usage

-Start the application:
-By running the command: "python engine.py" in the installation folder
+After running the setup script for your platform, navigate to the src/ folder and run:

+python engine.py

 Example interaction:
 ---------------------------------------------------------------------